-BioChem Tuition will revise the AS & A2 theory that is likely to appear in the practical tasks.
+BioChem Tuition will revise the AS theory that is likely to appear in the practical tasks.
 This will be followed by practice of wide range of skills required to successfully complete the practical material.
-Although OCR does not release the F326 practical tasks externally, BioChem Tuition has prepared past exam papers covering range of A2 topics.
+Although OCR does not release the F323 practical tasks externally, BioChem Tuition has prepared past exam papers covering range of AS topics.
 These papers will help identify the likely questions in the exam.
-Learning every possible question type, avoiding careless mistakes and applying the right knowledge form the key to attain grade A/A\.
+Learning every possible question type, avoiding careless mistakes and applying the right knowledge forms the key to attain the right grade.
 BioChem Tuition can also help students with any specific task that they are undertaking in school.
-Given our interaction with students from various schools, we can provide you with up-to-date information on the knowledge likely to appear in the current qualitative task.
+Given our interaction with students from various schools, we can provide you with up-to-date information on the knowledge likely to appear in the current practical tasks.